Japan World Cup 2026 Guide: Schedule, Players & Where to Watch in Tokyo

 Sports Bar Fiori is screening all three of Japan’s group stage matches.
 Tickets range from ¥3,500 to ¥4,000—check their site for the latest reservation details.

-How to stream the World Cup in Japan
+How to Stream the World Cup in Japan

-One practical note: messy compliance rules can prevent some venues from advertising their screenings publicly, so it’s worth dropping in to your local sports bar and checking the window for details even if nothing appears online.
+One practical note: compliance rules can prevent some venues from advertising their screenings publicly, so it’s worth dropping in to your local sports bar and checking the window for details even if nothing appears online.

 Can Japan Reach the World Cup Quarterfinals in 2026?